$0 Northwest Territories Foster Care Quick-Start Checklist

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-In small communities, this protection is challenging to operationalize — your role as a foster parent is often visible regardless of what the formal record says.
-But the legal protection exists, and if you believe confidential information about your family has been improperly disclosed by HSS, that is a reportable concern through the privacy complaint channels of the GNWT.
+In small communities, privacy is challenging to operationalize — your role as a foster parent is often visible regardless of what the formal record says.
+If you believe confidential information about your family has been improperly disclosed by HSS, document the concern and ask the regional office or the applicable GNWT privacy channel how to raise it.

 What the Oath of Confidentiality Means for Your Complaints